florianeck/redmine_auto_deputy/README.md

 In Order to use the Deputy System, the following things need to be set up:

 - Enable "User Deputies" Module for the Project
-- Assign the according rights (Have Deputies / Be Deuputy) to your project members via Roles
+- Assign the according rights (Have Deputies / Be Deputy) to your project members via Roles

 ## Info

-This Plugin was created by Florian Eck ([EL Digital Solutions](http://www.el-digital.de)) for [akquinet GmbH](http://www.akquinet.de/).
+This Plugin was created by Florian Eck ([EL Digital Solutions](http://www.el-digital.de)) for [akquinet finance & controlling GmbH](http://www.akquinet.de/).

 It is licensed under GNU GENERAL PUBLIC LICENSE.